What is Credible Coverage?

 (J) A health benefit plan under section 2504 (e) of title 22.

-Such term does not include coverage consisting solely of coverage of excepted benefits (as defined in section 300gg–91 (c)
+Such term does not include coverage consisting solely of coverage of excepted benefits (as defined in section 300gg–91 (c) of this title).

 (2) Not counting periods before significant breaks in coverage

 A period of creditable coverage shall not be counted, with respect to enrollment of an individual under a group health plan, if, after such period and before the enrollment date, there was a 63-day period